 Graviola is also known as Soursop.
 The reason for this name is the fruit’s acidic taste when it ripens.
 Some people describe the taste as a combination of strawberries and apples, with a smooth custard texture like bananas.

-Initially, soursops were only native to the soil of Guatemala and other Caribbean countries.
-However, this fruit is currently common in other regions, including India.
+Nowadays, soursops are among the favorite fruits in Indian and other regions.
+But they were only native to the soil of Guatemala and other Caribbean countries.

 Season: Early summer to mid-fall is the time you’ll be able to find Graviolas the easiest in Guatemala.